MizzDahlia/100-days-of-code/log.md

 Played around with my div on the project.
 Trying to center it.
 It's been a while, so all of this is a bit rough

 Link to my "work:>>https://codepen.io/mizzdahlia/pen/ObKPam

+Day 2 : January 6, 2017

+Finally settled on a subject for my tribute page, added a few lines of text, a picture, and an unordered list.
+Spent some time refreshing myself of Bootstrap.
+I need to use that to really bring things together.